6 Sneaky Signs You Might Be Eating Too Much Salt

 You're Always Thirsty

 If you consume a lot of sodium, your body is going to signal that it needs more water to help balance things out.
-This means you're going to feel thirsty.
-It's one thing if you feel like you can't quench your thirst after a day spent in the sun or eating stadium food at a game, but it could become a problem if this sensation continues.
+This means you could feel thirsty.
+It's one thing if you feel like you can't quench your thirst after a day spent in the sun or eating stadium food at a game, but it could become a problem if this sensation continues for longer periods of time.

 Hypernatremia occurs when there is excess sodium in the blood.
-It's caused by not drinking enough water on a regular basis, which has made you dehydrated.
+It's can be caused by not drinking enough water on a regular basis, which leads to dehydration.
 Symptoms include confusion, muscle twitches and even seizures.
 If you're experiencing any of these symptoms or feel very dehydrated, you should contact your doctor ASAP.

 Related: Top 10 Sources of Sodium in Food